 Enabling Qubit is pretty easy.
 Provided you have a Qubit account.
 First, within your application, you will need to install Qubit React.
 This can be done like so:

-The second part is ensuring you've added the Qubit Smartserve script within your application.
+The second part is ensuring you've added the Qubit SmartServe script within your application.
 In most companies this place is usually Google tag manager, but, it is up to you.
-To the Smartserve script log into Qubit and go the settings page.
+To the SmartServe script log into Qubit and go to the settings page.

 Code-wise, this is all you need to do within your React app.
 The next step is to create an experiment within the React portal.

 How To Create An Experiment Within Qubit

 I won't go into too much detail on how to create an experience within Qubit but will share some code that will inject a new component into the code.